IsaacWoods/poplar/book/kernel/syscalls.md

 Used by tasks that are started early in the boot process, before reliable userspace logging support is running.
 Output is logged to the same place as kernel logging.

-This system call should not be used from standard usermode tasks, and so requires the `CAP_EARLY_LOGGING` capability to use.
+This system call should not be used from standard usermode tasks, and so requires the `EarlyLogging` capability to use.
 The first parameter (`a`) is the length of the string in bytes, and the second (`b`) is a UTF-8 encoded string that is not null-terminated.
 The maximum length of the string is 1024 chars.